 Will my kid’s detector work in water?

-Yes, but again with some caveats.
+Yes, almost all metal detectors come with a waterproof coil.
 We already discussed that these machines would not work in saltwater, so let’s talk about freshwaters like creeks, rivers, ponds, and lakes.

 So, while you can certainly hunt in shallow water, be aware that if you happen to slip on a wet rock and drop your detector, it will most likely be ruined.
 Something to consider when choosing to detect in or around a water source.

 Yes, metal detecting is a great hobby for kids to pursue.
 It’s an enjoyable hobby that can provide hours of entertainment.
 It’s good for kids because, unlike other hobbies like video games, it provides plenty of sound activity and fresh air.
 The great thing about metal detecting is that almost anyone can learn how to do it.
 So if you’re ready to get your little one out in the world, or just want some time outside yourself – why not head down to the nearest park to see what treasures right there under your feet?